-The McHenry County College Police Department is a full-service police department with officers on duty 365 days a year from 5am - Midnight at the Main Crystal Lake Campus.
-The College contracts with the Crystal Lake Police Department thru an Intergovernmental Agreement for police response during overnight hours.
-The College provides security at its Shah Center in McHenry.
+The McHenry County College Police Department is a full-service police department with officers on duty most days of the year from 6 a.m. - 11 p.m., Monday through Thursday; 6 a.m. to 7 p.m.
+Friday; and 6 a.m. to 5 p.m. on Saturday and Sunday at the Main Crystal Lake Campus.
+The College contracts with the Crystal Lake Police Department through an Intergovernmental Agreement for police response during non-operational hours.
+The College provides security at its Shah Center in McHenry as needed.
 The McHenry Police Department by jurisdiction police the Shah Campus.

-The MCC Police Department places a high emphasis on service to our College community.
+The Campus Police Department places a high emphasis on service to our college community.
 The department provides emergency response and security at the main campus, and security services at Shah Center.
-All crimes and suspicious circumstances should be reported to the MCC Police Department.
-Crime reduction is in everyone's best interest therefore the entire Campus community should report criminal activity and suspicious behavior to ensure a safe learning environment.
-MCC Police Department can be contacted by Dialing (815) 455-8733 from any phone, or by Dialing Ext.
+All crimes and suspicious circumstances should be reported to the Campus Police Department.
+Crime reduction is in everyone's best interest; therefore, the entire campus community should report criminal activity and suspicious behavior to ensure a safe learning environment.
+Campus Police can be contacted by dialing (815) 455-8733 from any phone, or by dialing ext.
 8733 from inside the buildings.
-When a campus emergency exists, please call 9-1-1 from any campus phone and a campus police officer will respond.
+When a campus emergency exists, please call 9-1-1 from any campus phone and a Campus Police Officer will respond.
 At Shah Center, the McHenry Police Department can be contacted by dialing (815) 363-2200.
 When a Shah Center emergency exists, please call 9-1-1 from any campus phone and a police officer will respond.